Reduction of number of employees and collective redundancy

 Procedure of termination of employment contract

-Pursuant to Section 101 Paragraph One Clause 9 of the Labour Law, the employer is entitled to terminate the employment contract in writing, if the number of employees is reduced.
-Reduction of the number of employees is notice of termination of employment contract due to reasons that are not related to the employee’s behaviour or his/her abilities, but is sufficiently justified with emergency economy, organisational, technological or similar measures in a company.
+1. General description Pursuant to Section 101 Paragraph One Clause 9 of the Labour Law, the employer is entitled to terminate the employment contract in writing, if the number of employees is reduced.
+Reduction of the number of employees is a notice of termination of employment contract due to reasons that are not related to the employee’s behavior or his/her abilities but is sufficiently justified with the emergency economy, organisational, technological or similar measures in a company.

 Therefore, to terminate employment contract, based on the reduction in the number of employees, the notice of termination has to be sufficiently founded by emergency economic, organisational, technological or similar measures to be taken in the company.